Computer-Generated Patterns Inspired by a Game of Lights

 We’d love your input and feedback- feel free to submit a pull request to our Github repo!

-The solution matrix is therefore an n x n matrix of numbers ranging from 0 to p, where “p” is 2 for the “simple” version of the game, and “p” is a prime number greater than 2 for the “hard” version of the game.
+The solution matrix is therefore an n × n matrix of numbers ranging from 0 to p, where “p” is 2 for the “simple” version of the game, and “p” is a prime number greater than 2 for the “hard” version of the game.

 We map the numbers to colours and plot the result.
-The maximum number of colors possible is smaller than the grid-length, “n”, and our modulo, “p”.
+The maximum number of colours possible is smaller than the grid-length, “n”, and our modulo, “p”.
 The larger the grid size and modulo, the greater the dimension of the resulting pattern (and also the longer it takes to compute a solution!).

 Most solutions we found are symmetrical along the horizontal center line, the vertical center line, a diagonal center line, or all of the above.
-Most of the solutions exhibit interesting patterns but the ones we particularly enjoyed were the anthropomorphic ones (some semblance of eyes and a mouth) and the ones with a high color contrast that emphasized a shape in the center.
+Most of the solutions exhibit interesting patterns but the ones we particularly enjoyed were the anthropomorphic ones (some semblance of eyes and a mouth) and the ones with a high colour contrast that emphasized a shape in the center.

 Here are some neat patterns, in descending order by grid size and modulo: